 This is one of the big island activities that The travel channel acknowleges.
 The say that swimming with the manta rays near the Kona coast as one of the top ten things to do in you lifetime.
 Hawaii’s giant manta rays have a “wingspan” of up to 20 feet or more.
 The Kona coast is the best place in the world to see the gentle giants.
 The rays have no stinging tails and no teeth, so this adventure is quite safe.
 The experts at these companies now where the manta rays frequent.
 They call this area, “Manta Ray Village.
 After an evening of swimming and snorkeling with these creatures in your wetsuit, you will board the boat once more for snacks and drinks while your boar takes you back to shore.
 There are a few companies that offer this adventure during the day or night.
 Sometimes the viewing is better at night, because the boats shine bright lights in the ocean to attract the rays.
 To find out more about this big island activity, see the link below.

 The Atlantis state of the art submarines have been featured on many National Geographic Nature Specials.
 Kailua-Kona’s clear waters are filled with a myriad of sea life.
 After a 15 minute scenic boat ride, you will board the 48 passenger submarine for an unforgettable 35 minute dive.
 The expert narrator will tell you about the formation of the islands as well as the names of the sea life you are viewing.
 As you reach the depths of 100 feet, you will be at a 25 acre, 18.000 year old reef where you may spot reef fish, moray eels, lobsters, green sea turtles and even reef sharks.
 Each dive is totally different.
 This is one of the great big island activities and an adventure for the whole family.
 For more information, see the link below

-Submarine Tours on the island of Hawai'i - CLICK HERE!
+Submarine Tours on the Big Island CLICK HERE!